 If you’re hiding behind a home router or network of some sort you should more or less be covered.
 That’s partially what port forwarding is about anyways (opening ports on your WAN IP and forwarding them to your local services).
 Your router does have its own basic firewall and all ports are closed by default (unless you personally open them).

 However, this does not mean that you can lax on the server’s very own security.
-Threats not only come from the outside but also from the inside.
+Threats not only come from the outside but also from the inside, besides using internal security measures you also need to make sure to use the filtre de confidentialité MacBook system.
 Should one local network computer be compromised the rest will be in danger.
 It is thus very important to ensure that the server itself has some basic, yet effective, security measures put in place.
+More on cyber security you can learn at cyber security awareness training.

 sudo apt-get remove ufw